-Easy to make and so delicious – this prawn noodle stir-fry is a pure delight!
+Easy to make and so delicious – this prawn noodle stir-fry recipe is a pure delight!

-The recipe that inspired me (I made some changes to it) comes from an article in a Telegraph magazine, where Rose Prince wrote about sustainable prawn farms in Sumatra.
+The recipe that inspired me comes from an article in a Telegraph magazine, where Rose Prince wrote about sustainable prawn farms in Sumatra.

 “Mainstream tropical prawn farming is acknowledged as an environmental catastrophe, with the precarious eco system of the mangrove forests on the coast destroyed to make way for ponds.
 Prawns are densely packed in the water (up to 150 per cubic meter) and attract disease, so the water is routinely medicated.”